Stackclash/5e-vault/5. Mechanics/Items/Eyes Of Minute Seeing.md

 - **Cost**: ⏤
 - **Weight**: ⏤

 These crystal lenses fit over the eyes.
 While wearing them, you can see much better than normal out to a range of 1 foot.
-You have advantage on Intelligence ([[5.
-Mechanics/Rules/Skills.md#Investigation|Investigation]]) checks that rely on sight while searching an area or studying an object within that range.
+You have advantage on Intelligence ([[\5.
+Mechanics\Rules\Skills.md#Investigation|Investigation]]) checks that rely on sight while searching an area or studying an object within that range.

 *Source: Dungeon Master's Guide p.
-168*
+168. Available in the SRD.*